SerAstolfi/Cybersecurity-Portfolio/Labs/SIEM_Logs/SMB-Brute-Force-Detection-Lab/README.md

 ![Tools](https://img.shields.io/badge/Tools-Splunk%20%7C%20Sysmon%20%7C%20CrackMapExec-red)

 ## 📖 Executive Summary
-This project involves the design and deployment of a vulnerable Active Directory (AD) Home Lab to simulate an identity-based attack (SMB Brute Force/Password Spraying).
+This project involves the design and deployment of a vulnerable Active Directory (AD) Home Lab to simulate an identity-based attack (SMB Brute Force).
 The objective was to ingest endpoint telemetry into a SIEM (Splunk), analyze authentication failure logs, and engineer a custom detection rule to trigger alerts in real-time.

 This lab demonstrates proficiency in **Blue Team operations**, specifically:
 - Network segmentation and AD administration.